marvingregormrzyglod/SRC_Bible/intro.md

 ![logo](_media/icon.png)

-# YumYum Bible <small>0.1</small>
+# PseudoScript Bible <small>0.1</small>

-> When I discovered your words, I devoured them.
-> They are my joy and my heart’s delight.
+> Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
-> <br> Jeremiah 15:16
+> <br> Romans 12:2

-- Yum yum yum ... your daily bread
-- A new bible translation
+- A bible written in programming script
-- Read in bite-sized chunks
+- Fresh new perspective
-- Designed for busy professionals
+- Designed for bible nerds